d3v-t00Lz/python-template/README.md

 options available.

 # Features
-- Comprehensive packaging options for all major platforms, easily deploy your cross-platform code to nearly any computer in the world
+- Comprehensive packaging options for all major desktop platforms, easily deploy your cross-platform code to nearly any computer in the world
 - 100% unit test coverage out of the box
 - Clean separation of business logic from presentation
 - Well organized and extensible structure